 As I am traveling continuously around the world now for 5 years I don’t have a fixed mobile contract but I buy a prepaid sim card everywhere I go.
 The first thing I do when I come to a new country is to check out all the options, compare the prices and come with a conclusion.
 I did the enquiry for you to help you choose the best Greece sim card for you.
 If you ask me what is the best way to get internet abroad I would say buying a local sim card.

-Prices Greece mobile operators
+Prices Greece mobile operators in 2019

 In most countries it is pretty regulated and prices are fixed no matter which store you go.
 This is the case when buying a sim card in Turkey for example.
 But there are exceptions as well.
 While looking for the best sim card in Bali, Indonesia I found out that every little phone store had different prices for the exact same packages.
 Here in Greece I discovered that yes prices are fixed, but depending where you buy your Greece sim card you are offered different packages!

 Got it?
 So don’t buy a sim card at the airport.
 Depending on the mobile operator you either want to buy your Greece sim card in an official shop or on the streets…

 There are 3 main Greece mobile operators: Wind, Cosmote and Vodafone.
 All of them have shops all around Athens center and on the main tourist islands as well.
 But sometimes it is not the shops where you find the best option for a data sim card for Greece.
 Also check out the street vendors…

 In a Vodafone shop: